 Passing through immigration

 When you arrive for your layover in Doha City, you will need to make your way out of the airport.
 Before you decide on a layover, make sure to check your government’s advice if you need a transit visa.
 Citizens of over 95 countries are eligible for visa-free entry by using the Qatar ETA.
 The UK is one of them.
+You can check if you need a visa here.

 After you pass through immigration, you will see an information desk.
 Here you can grab a map and ask any questions regarding events, transport, food, customs, and traditions.